 2.6.
 It builds your financial safety net for emergencies

-A budget helps you prepare for the unexpected by prioritizing emergency savings.
-By allocating a portion of your income each month toward a dedicated fund, you gradually build a buffer that protects you when life doesn’t go as planned.
+Life is full of unexpected bumps: the car breaks down, an unforeseen medical bill arrives, or the refrigerator suddenly dies.
+A budget helps you prepare by using an emergency fund calculator.
+By allocating a portion of your income each month to a dedicated fund, you gradually build a buffer that protects you when life doesn’t go as planned.

 2.7.
 It creates financial transparency and teamwork in relationships